jgaik/jgaik/README.md

 +   [<img align="left" alt="Facebook" width="20px" src="https://cdn.jsdelivr.net/npm/simple-icons@v3/icons/facebook.svg" />jakub.gaik][facebook]
 +   [<img align="left" alt="Twitter" width="20px" src="https://cdn.jsdelivr.net/npm/simple-icons@v3/icons/twitter.svg" />jakub_gaik][twitter]

+### Current goals:

+-   Finish [thesis](/swarm) and get a Master's degree in Robotics at Warsaw University of Technology
+-   Find a job in Robotics or Programming (currently with Python and C++)
+-   Improve my knowledge about React and HTML+CSS
+-   Organize [GitHub repositories][repos] READMEs

 ### Motto:
 ___Whatever You do, do it with all Your heart___